 The sales software space is booming.

-Which software tools are you using and how much time should you be spending with each?
-Read on to learn what the top (and the majority of) salespeople are doing.
+Which software tools are you using, and how much time should you be spending with each?
+Read on to learn what the top salespeople are doing.

 Salespeople Use Many Different Types of Sales Technology

 LinkedIn’s survey analyzed the use of the following five different types or categories of sales technology.

 1) Customer Relationship Management (CRM)

 In its simplest form, CRM helps salespeople (and their companies) record, reference and report interactions with past and current prospects and customers.

 2) Email Tracking

 Probably the narrowest and most easily defined category of the five, email tracking software integrates with your email client (such as Gmail or Outlook) and tracks when a recipient opens an email or clicks on a link in an email you sent them.